delph-in/pydelphin/CONTRIBUTING.md

   functions.
 Follow [Google-style docstrings] and use [reStructuredText] for formatting.

-### Testing
+### Creating a Development Environment

-Always run the unit tests before committing.
-First, from a terminal with PyDelphin's top-level directory as the current working directory, create a virtual environment (the following assumes you have Python 3 installed; the commands may differ depending on your operating system and choice of shell):
+In order to run the tests and build the documentation you'll need to create a development environment: a virtual environment with the dependencies installed.
+First create and activate a virtual environment from a terminal (the following assumes you have Python 3 installed; the commands may differ depending on your operating system and choice of shell):